Whales and Seals and More Whales, Oh My! Winter Wildlife Watching in Point Reyes

-Gray whale off Point ReyesLate December always heralds the start of whale-watching season on Northern California's coast.
-Reports have come in of California Gray Whales (eschrichtius robustus) passing by the coast on their annual southern migration, so start planning your winter trip out to Point Reyes National Seashore to do some whale watching!
-We will probably still continue our tradition of never actually spotting one (although everyone around us seems to be seeing them), but that won't stop us from dusting off the binoculars and giving it another shot.
+Winter always heralds the start of whale-watching season on Northern California's coast.
+This is the time of year when California Gray Whales pass by the coast on their annual southern migration, so start planning your winter trip out to Point Reyes National Seashore to do some whale and wildlife watching now.

-Whale Watching in Point Reyes National Seashore
+Whale Watching at Point Reyes National Seashore

 Every year, California Gray Whales migrate from their feeding grounds in the waters off Alaska to their breeding grounds in the warmer waters near Baja California.
-This southern migration takes place from mid December through February, with the peak in about mid January.
+This southern migration takes place from mid December through February, with the peak in mid January.
 The return trip back north happens from March through May, with the peak watching time in mid March; late April and early May are great times to see mother whales swimming with their calves.

 Probably the best place to see the whale migration is at the Point Reyes Lighthouse, since it's located at the point where the Point Reyes Peninsula juts farthest into the Pacific Ocean.
 Chimney Rock, on the opposite side of the ridge from the lighthouse, is another good place to observe.
-Due to the popularity of these spots, the National Park Service operates a winter shuttle bus program in the area on weekends and holidays, usually starting the last Saturday in December (this year it's Saturday, December 31) through mid April.

 Point Reyes Elephant Seals